At The 4 Star Claregalway Hotel

 There’s a wide range of things to see and to do around County Galway near Claregalway Hotel, including the Burren, Kinvara and the Cliffs of Moher.
 Enjoy unique access to both Galway City and the attractions of the Wild Atlantic Way when you book your stay with us.
 Take a trip to Connemara and explore its tiny coves, bays and fishing villages or journey the majestic Wild Atlantic Way.
 Enjoy a walk on the Salthill Promenade or visit the Galway City Museum.
 From visiting historical monuments to beautiful scenic walking trails, there is an endless number of fun activities available in Galway.

-Award Winning Dining
+Award Winning Dining In Galway

 After a long day exploring the treasures of Galway relax and unwind in our award-winning Bia & Co Alfresco Terrace and Gastrobar which offers diners the finest in locally sourced Irish Cuisine, Light Snacks, Pizzas and more If you are looking for a private retreat while also being in the centre of the action,